 The disposition of property that is involuntarily converted (i.e. acts of God, other) will be negotiated on a case-by-case basis between KYTC/OTD and the subrecipient.

-Subrecipients must reinvest any funds received from the sale of property or insurance proceeds into the transit program.
-Funds received by KYTC/OTD shall be reinvested into the originating grant.
+Subrecipients must reinvest any funds received from the sale of property or insurance proceeds into the transit program if approved by KYTC/OTD and/or FTA as required.